fabrizio-pasti/esqlj-elastic-jdbc/README.md

 About SQL implementation see below section 'Support matrix and conventions'

-By default the maximum number of document fields that can be retrieved is set to 100.
+By default on Elastic server the maximum number of document fields that can be retrieved is set to 100.
 This explains - for example - because by default .kibana_* index containing almost 500 fields return an error on 'select *'.
 For increasing this configuration threshold change this Elastic setting according to your needs: 'index.max_docvalue_fields_search'